Gallinago delicata

 Young: 10 May – 12 June

 Laying is preceded by up to two weeks of territorial winnowing by males (Johnsgard 1979, Mollhoff 2008).
-Winnowing was recorded in York Co 16 Jul 2022, rather late; such birds may be unmated males (Mueller 2020).
+Winnowing was recorded in York Co 16 Jul 2022, and 27 Aug, rather late; such birds may be unmated males (Mueller 2020).

 Fall: Arrival and departure of fall migrants is difficult to discern due to summering and wintering birds.
 There is an increasing frequency of reports Aug-Oct however, presumably including migrants.
 Later reports in Oct and later may indicate wintering birds (see Winter).